Salesforce

 Terminate idle SessionManager sessions (2)

-- The idleSessionTimeout determines how long a client SessionManager session can be inactive before that session is automatically shut down.
-Also refer to KB article: idleSessionTimeout feature fails when using HTTP sessions with APSV transport
+• The idleSessionTimeout property in openedge.properties determines how long in milliseconds a SessionManager session can be inactive before that session is automatically shut down.
+Setting this property to 0 will disable the SessionManager Idle Session Timeout.
+Also refer to the following KB article for additional information: idleSessionTimeout feature fails when using HTTP sessions with APSV transport

 Terminate idle connections between the PASOE Session Manager and the ABL multi-session agents (3)

-- idleConnectionTimeout determines how long a socket connection (3) between the PASOE server and an ABL multi-session agent (MS-agent) can be idle before it is automatically disconnected.
+• idleConnectionTimeout determines how long in milliseconds a socket connection (3) between the PASOE server and an ABL Multi-Session Agent (MS-Agent) can be idle before it is automatically disconnected.

-- idleAgentTimeout - determines how long an ABL multi-session agent process can be idle before it is automatically shut down.
+• idleAgentTimeout - determines how long in milliseconds an ABL MS-agent process can be idle before it is automatically shut down.

 The downside of this property is that when an agent is terminated and maxAgents is greater than 1, a burst of requests can cause all the agents to start simultaneously, to alleviate this since OpenEdge 11.7.2 additionally configure: